stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/seaseq.md

 ## Output

 SEASEQ provides multiple outputs from the different analyses offers.
-Outputs are grouped into folders:
+Outputs are grouped into subdirectories:

 | Name                  | Type    | Description                                                                            |
 |-----------------------|---------|----------------------------------------------------------------------------------------|